neverinfamous/d1-manager/README.md

 - Helps understand database schema relationships
 - Provides row count impact for informed decisions
 - Works seamlessly in both local development (mock data) and production

+### Cascade Impact Simulator

+The D1 Manager includes a comprehensive **Cascade Impact Simulator** that provides an interactive visualization of DELETE operations before execution, offering unprecedented transparency into foreign key relationships and cascade impacts.

+**Key Features:**

+- **Interactive Graph Visualization** - ReactFlow-powered dependency graph with color-coded nodes:
+  - 🔴 Red nodes - Source tables/rows being deleted
+  - 🟡 Yellow nodes - CASCADE operations (data will be deleted)
+  - 🔵 Blue nodes - SET NULL operations (foreign keys will be nullified)
+  - ⚪ Gray nodes - RESTRICT/NO ACTION (no automatic changes)

+- **Theoretical Simulation** - Non-destructive analysis that:
+  - Performs recursive graph traversal to identify all affected tables
+  - Detects circular dependency chains
+  - Implements depth limiting to prevent infinite loops
+  - Calculates theoretical impact without modifying data

+- **Detailed Impact Analysis** - Comprehensive reporting including:
+  - Total affected rows across all tables
+  - Maximum cascade depth in the dependency chain
+  - Table-by-table breakdown with row counts and actions
+  - Warning system with severity levels (Info, Warning, Critical)
+  - Visual indicators for each operation type

+- **Multi-Format Export** - Generate reports in multiple formats:
+  - **CSV** - Spreadsheet-compatible data for analysis
+  - **JSON** - Structured data for programmatic use
+  - **Text** - Human-readable summary report
+  - **PDF** - Professional report with embedded graph visualization

+**Access Points:**

+- **Table Delete Dialogs** - Available when deleting tables in DatabaseView
+- **Row Delete Operations** - Available when deleting rows with foreign key constraints in TableView
+- **Single & Bulk Operations** - Works for both individual and multi-select deletions

+**Use Cases:**

+- Preview the full impact of deleting a table or row before committing
+- Understand complex foreign key relationships visually
+- Generate documentation of database dependencies
+- Audit cascade operations for compliance requirements
+- Train team members on database schema relationships

+**Example Scenarios:**

+1. **Deleting a User** - See all related orders, comments, and sessions that will be affected
+2. **Dropping a Parent Table** - Visualize the cascade to all child tables
+3. **Bulk Deletions** - Understand the combined impact of removing multiple entities
+4. **Circular Dependencies** - Identify and understand circular foreign key chains

+**Technical Details:**

+The simulator uses `PRAGMA foreign_key_list()` to extract relationship metadata, then builds a directed graph representing the dependency structure.
+It recursively traverses the graph, simulating DELETE operations and tracking affected rows at each level.
+The visualization uses ReactFlow for interactive node manipulation, zooming, and panning.
+Export functionality leverages jsPDF for PDF generation with embedded canvas snapshots of the graph.

 ### Column Management